termi/Element.details/README.md

 ##Features

-- Extend HTMLElement.prototype with "open" property
+- DOM API (Extend Node.prototype with "open" property)
 - No libs need (almost)
-- DOM API
 - Create <x-s> element (instead of fake <summary> which can be styled in css) when <details> without <summary>
 - Wrap text nodes into custom element <x-i> instead of <span> (which can be styled in css)
 - IE6 and IE7 support with some tweaks